1222-takeshi/esp32-aws-iot/README.md

 - ESP32
 - AWS-IoT account
 - HC-SR04 (If you want to use ultrasonic)
+- BME280 (If you want to use temp and humid sensor)

 # Included Libraries
 - Connect_AWS
 - OTA
 - ultrasonic (use HC-SR04)
+- temp and humid sensor (use BME280)

 # Demo